rahulgopinath/rahulgopinath.github.io/_posts/2017-01-25-have-we-gotten-better.markdown

 $$ Introduced = \beta_1 \times Found \times LOC + \beta_2 \times Found + \beta_3  \times LOC + C $$

-Indeed, the new regression has a high $R^2 = 0.9893$, which suggests that the divergence is almost completely explained by the change in size of the kernel.
+Indeed, the new regression has a high $$R^2 = 0.9893$$, which suggests that the divergence is almost completely explained by the change in size of the kernel.

+What does this mean?
+It means that the Linux developers are neither getting better nor getting worse at writing bug free code as the releases go by.